alonYahalom/A-community-of-artists/README.md

 # A-community-of-artists

 A community of artists after enrolling
-You can advertise and see the art of other artists to keep your favorites And even make telephone contact with the same artist
+You can advertise and see the art of other artists and keep your favorites And even make telephone contact with the same artist

 - react